openmc-dev/openmc/docs/source/usersguide/processing.rst

 OpenMC can dump particle tracks—the position of particles as they are transported through the geometry.
 There are two ways to make OpenMC output tracks: all particle tracks through a commandline argument or specific particle tracks through settings.xml.

-Running OpenMC with the argument "-k", "-track", or "--track" will cause a track file to be created for every particle transported in the code.
+Running OpenMC with the argument "-t", "-track", or "--track" will cause a track file to be created for every particle transported in the code.

 The settings.xml file can dictate that specific particle tracks are output.
 These particles are specified withen a ''track'' element.
 The ''track'' element should contain triplets of integers specifying the batch, generation, and particle numbers, respectively.
 For example, to output the tracks for particles 3 and 4 of batch 1 and generation 2 the settings.xml file should contain: